ST10283090/Prog_Part_One-/README.md

 returnScale() was added i fthe user wnats to return to the original recipe.
 Allows user to do so.

 clearRecipe() was added.
+clearRecipe was editied.
+Now allows user to reset array to no values entered.
+User wil then be allwed to enter another recipe.